oliverdelancey/clapfn/README.md

 # of the various parameters.

 # It is not necessary to use the argument names; they are here
-# simply for explanation.
-Note that *all* arguments are required.
+# simply for explanation. *All* function arguments are required.
 parser.addRequiredArgument(name="in_file", help="Input file.")
 parser.addStoreArgument(shortName="-o", longName="--out", usageInput="output",
                         default="out.file", help="Specify the output file.")